salvafern/agroecology-dp-survey-wide/README.md

 # Agroecology Survey Data: tabular, wide format

 Recommendations for organizing survey data in the Agroecology partnership following a wide, spreadsheet format approach.
-This structure is inspired by the data structure American National Election Studies (ANES, 2022) and the recommendations of Zimmer et al. (2024), applying a tidy data approach (Wickham, 2014) with usability on mind and enabling a later transformation into Open Linked Data as structured in The Survey Ontology (Scrocca et al., 2021).
+This structure is inspired by the data structure of the American National Election Studies (ANES, 2022), the recommendations of Zimmer et al. (2024), while applying a tidy data approach (Wickham, 2014) with usability on mind and the enabling of a later transformation into Open Linked Data as structured in The Survey Ontology (Scrocca et al., 2021).

 ## Codebook

-Codebooks contain all the information needed to explain the questions formulated in the survey.
-An unique identifier within the survey (a code) is assigned to each question, allowing later to link all the information about the question to the answers provided by the participants.
+Codebooks are files that **explain the questions** formulated in the survey.
+An unique identifier (a code) is assigned to each question, linking the information about the questions with the answers provided by the participants.
 Codebooks are typically stored as `pdf`, `docx` or `xlsx` files.
-For the sake of interoperability, we propose to use text delimited files.
+Having interoperability on mind, we propose to use **text delimited files** such as `csv`.
 These type of files are largely used in data science. they have several advantages, including easy machine-readability and being an open format with no owner, which ensures data will remain readable and understandable by many different softwares for a long time.

-This is a `csv` file, delimited by semicolons `;`.
-We avoid colons `,` as these can be used in free text, open questions.
+We propose a `csv` file, delimited by semicolons `;`.
+We avoid using colons `,` as separators because these can be used in free text, open questions.
 They would affect the structure of the data.
 We recommend to prohibit the use of semicolons `;` in the answers provided by the participants, the questions, and in general in any use that is not deliming the columns of the table.

 The codebook can be used as well during the design of the survey.

 The example below shows an hypothetical survey codebook about the user satisfaction using an online platform.

-`./codebook.csv`
+`./data/codebook.csv`

 | Code            | Label        | Type    | QuestionText                             | Values                                                       | Cardinality | QuestionType |
 | --------------- | ------------ | ------- | ---------------------------------------- | ------------------------------------------------------------ | ----------- | ------------ |